ejane-jared/docker-flask-app/README.md

 Navigate back to the command line, then press CTRL+C to quit running the Flask application.

 ### Step 4: Create the Dockerfile
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble a Docker image.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

 In the root level of your project folder directory, create a file named `Dockerfile` with the following content:
 ```dockerfile